 Have you got the attitude for altitude?
-Challenge yourself by hiking some of New England's most difficult terrain and help one of the nation's most influential institutions inspire a lifelong appreciation of the role science and technology plays in all our lives.
+On Sunday, July 9, 2017, challenge yourself by hiking some of New England's most difficult terrain and help one of the nation's most influential institutions inspire a lifelong appreciation of the role science and technology plays in all our lives.
 The Museum relies on the generosity of individual donors as it develops and produces innovative and thought-provoking exhibits, hosts world-renowned traveling exhibits, and presents captivating, educational programs to 1.5 million visitors each year.

 There are several ways to get involved:

 Double Climb: test your endurance with a double ascent of Mount Washington!
 Or, if you are already an experienced double climber, Choose Your Own Path - new for 2017, this option allows you to create a more customized route for the day (open only to double climbers with at least two years of successful double climb event experience).

 Single Climb: be a mountaineer for the Museum with one ascent and one descent of Mount Washington via the Ammonoosuc Ravine Trail (with optional Jewell Trail descent).